Bullrich/BlueTools/README.md

 # Blue Tools

-### This is a recopilation of tools I made for several unity projects
+### This is a recopilation of tools for several unity projects

 Be aware that this isn't a project, but a folder, import this **inside** a unity project.

+Half of them I learned them from school, watching a guide or reading a book, I optimized them for my needs.

 The tools here are mostly AI.